datasciencecampus/google-mobility-reports-data/README.md

 # google-mobility-reports-data

 ## Update
+**07/05/2020** Revised lookup tables and boundaries file for have been provided in [the geography](https://github.com/datasciencecampus/google-mobility-reports-data/tree/master/geography) folder to reflect the changes made in the published Google Mobility data in the separation of Nottingham and Nottinghamshire.

 **17/04/2020**: Google now make this data available in [csv format](https://www.gstatic.com/covid19/mobility/Global_Mobility_Report.csv) format, please source the data from there and note the additional [documentation](https://www.google.com/covid19/mobility/data_documentation.html).
 There will be small differences between the data we have extracted up until now and that published, usually that is around +/- 1% due to rounding.